nipy/nipy/doc/devel/guidelines/howto_document.rst

 Documentation Problems
 ----------------------

-See our :ref:`documentation_faq` if you are havimg problems building the documentation.
+See our :ref:`documentation_faq` if you are having problems building or writing the documentation.

 .. include:: ../../links_names.txt